patriklaurell/gptme-agent-template/tasks/setup-dotfiles.md

 # Setup Dotfiles

-Configure the dotfiles system for this agent instance by customizing the example files and installing the symlinks.
+Configure the dotfiles system for this agent instance by customizing the template files and installing the symlinks.

 ## Overview